FurryMushroom/UAV_optimization_TWC/README.md

 # UAV_optimization_TWC
-Source code of the paper submitted to IEEE TWC.
+Source code of the paper 'Joint Optimization of UAV Deployment and Directional Antenna Orientation for Multi-UAV Cooperative Sensing System' submitted to IEEE TWC.